 Manage and Maintain a Healthy Weight

 90% of bigger people have joint problems and pain.
 Extra weight adds extra pressure on the joints – especially knees.
-Losing extra weight off your body can help relieve you a lot from some of the pain.
+Losing extra weight off your body, whether you do this on your own with just proper eating and exercise or with a little help from supplements like Total Restore, can help relieve you a lot from some of the pain.
 Doctors mention that even a little weight loss of 10 to 15 pounds can increase your mobility and make you much more active physically and mentally.

 ● Exercise regularly and start with moderate ones to build your stamina, muscle strength, and endurance.